OpenSSL /etc/ssl/ct_log_list.cnf.dist

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this ct_log_list.cnf.dist file?
+When should I use this ct_log_list.cnf.dist?

-How do I restore OpenSSL to default settings?
+How do I restore OpenSSL defaults?

-This configuration is specifically from Alpine Linux v3.21.
-Different operating systems and versions may have slightly different default settings, security patches, or feature availability.
-Check the compatibility section above for other OS versions.
+This config is from Alpine Linux v3.21.
+Other OS versions may have different defaults, security patches, or features.
+Check compatibility section above for alternative versions.

-Can I use this configuration file for OpenSSL troubleshooting?
+Can I use this for OpenSSL troubleshooting?

-Yes, this original configuration is excellent for troubleshooting.
-Compare it with your current settings to identify modifications that might be causing issues, or temporarily replace your config with this one to isolate problems.
+Yes, compare this original config with your current settings to identify problematic modifications.
+You can also temporarily replace your config with this one to isolate issues.